h-intveen/TG20211104/README.md

 - Vertical slides indicator (plugin)
 - Slides in separate Markdown file
 - Themes with logos
-  - KPN, light and dark
-  - DomoticaGrunn, light and dark
+  - ToegankelijkGroningen lifght and dark
-- Title needs to be set in 'index.html'
+ Title needs to be set in 'index.html'

 ## Menu files